enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/scroll_and_quill.md

 ;;;;;

-The written spell can be read from the scroll by means of the [standard item reading](^trickster:basic_tricks) trick.
+The written spell can be read from the scroll by means of [Notulist's Delusion](^trickster:basic_tricks).
-It is also possible to write to a scroll programmatically using the same method
+It is also possible to write to a scroll programmatically using [Notulist's Ploy](^trickster:basic_tricks)

 <recipe;trickster:scroll_and_quill>